Commitment + Clinical Leadership = Better Outcomes

 How to Consume Elderberry

-Elderberry can be consumed or added into your diet in a variety of ways.
+Elderberry can be consumed or added to your diet in a variety of ways.

-Here are some ideas to include elderberries into your meals:
+Here are some ideas to include elderberries in your meals:

 • Tea – Elderberry is often sold as tea.
 This is a great choice to consume nutrients from elderberry as well as drinking something that can be easy on your digestive system.